 The Programming System, then, can send commands and data following a proprietary protocol for the Flash device to be programmed.
-It is up to the Programming System to erase and program the first sector of the Flash as the last step of the operation, in order to reduce, to a minimum, the risk that the Flash Uploader is erased and the power supply shuts down.
+It is up to the Programming System to erase and program the first sector of the Flash lastly, in order to reduce, at a minimum, the risk that the Flash Uploader is erased and the power supply shuts down.

-Note that in the event that the Flash Uploader is erased from the first sector while the new final application is not yet programmed, and while the target system power supply is switched off, it leads to a non-recoverable error and the AT91FR40162 cannot be reprogrammed by using the Flash Uploader.
+In the event that the Flash Uploader is erased from the first sector while the new final application is not yet programmed, and while the target system power supply is switched off, it would lead to a non-recoverable error and the AT91F40816 could not be re-programmed by using the Flash Uploader.